English

 ink potball

 We say "a ball" and "an apple".
-We use a before words that start with a consonant sound, and we use an before words that start with a vowel sound (a, e, i, o, u).
+We use a before consonant sounds, an before vowel sounds (a, e, i, o, u), and the for specific things everyone knows.
 These small words are called articles!

 Using "A" (before consonant sounds)